Gloria Gervitz: Career

-Between August and September 1976, when she was 26 years old, she began writing an organic poem, Migraciones, which was first published in 1979 and is still in process.
+Between August and September 1976, when she was 33 years old, she began writing an organic poem, Migraciones, which was first published in 1979 and is still in process.
 Since then, new additions to the poem have appeared in expanded and revised editions.
 Migraciones is the main work of the poet and it has been compared with other long poems such as Los Cantos by Ezra Pound, Cántico by Jorge Guillén, the Vertical Poetry by Roberto Juarroz or the work by Saint-John Perse.
 Fragments of the poem have been translated into more than 18 languages.
 The poem, to date, consists of seven parts and more than 120 written pages; although most of the text is in Spanish, Migraciones contains phrases and words in Yiddish.

 Awards

 In 2011, she received the PEN Mexico Prize for Literary Excellence.
 In 2019, Gervitz received the Pablo Neruda Ibero-American Poetry Award, which is awarded by the Ministry of Cultures, Arts and Heritage of Chile.
+In 2022, she received a posthumous PEN Oakland – Josephine Miles Literary Award for Migrations: Poem, 1976-2020 (NYRB Poets, 2021).